 The Health and Safety Authority (HSA) is the State Agency that promotes and regulates safety and health at work.
-We help all workers, in all sectors, to work safely and prevent workplace accidents and ill-health.
-We investigate all fatalities that are related to a work activity in order to understand and prevent such accidents reoccurring.
+We help all workers, in all sectors, to work safely and prevent workplace incidents and ill-health.
+We investigate all fatalities that are related to a work activity in order to understand and prevent such incidents reoccurring.

-This information booklet is for the next of kin and family who have lost a family member in a workplace accident.
-It sets out some information about what happens around a HSA investigation when a death occurs at work, or in connection with a work activity.
+This information booklet is for the next of kin and family who have lost a family member in a workplace incident.

-We will start our investigation as soon as possible after the fatal accident has occurred.
+It sets out some information about what happens around a HSA investigation when a death occurs at work or in connection with a work activity.
+We will start our investigation as soon as possible after the fatal incident has occurred.
 The investigation procedures that take place can be very difficult for families.
-This booklet aims to help you at this difficult time by explaining to you:
+This booklet seeks to help you at this difficult time by explaining to you:

-- how the investigation will proceed, particularly our role, - what action may be taken and the legal processes, and - some of the services and support offered to you by us and other organisations.
+- how the investigation will proceed, particularly the HSA's role in the investigation, - what action may be taken and the legal processes, and - some of the support services offered to you by other organisations.

-We will try at all times to be as sensitive and considerate as possible to all involved during the investigation.
-If you have any questions about information in this booklet, or want to know more, please contact the Victim Liaison Officer (named on the accompanying letter).
+We will endeavour to be as sensitive and considerate as possible to all involved during the investigation.
+If you have any questions about information in this booklet, or want to know more, please contact the HSA Victim Liaison Officer.